pythonnaim/legion-mcp/README.md

 ### Required Parameters

-Two parameters are required for all installation methods:
+For single database configuration:
 - **DB_TYPE**: The database type code (see table above)
 - **DB_CONFIG**: A JSON configuration string for database connection

+For multi-database configuration:
+- **DB_CONFIGS**: A JSON array of database configurations, each containing:
+  - **db_type**: The database type code
+  - **configuration**: Database connection configuration
+  - **description**: A human-readable description of the database

-The DB_CONFIG format varies by database type.
+The configuration format varies by database type.
 See the [API documentation](https://theralabs.github.io/legion-database/docs/category/query-runners) for database-specific configuration details.

 ### Installation Methods